SAP-archive/teched2020-DEV164/exercises/ex10/README.md

     xmlns:mc="sap.suite.ui.microchart">
 ````

-3. Add the chart to the content aggregation of the card which is placed inside the `SensorStatus.view.xml` and bind the `temperatureLog` to the points aggregation.
-For each point we display the `temperature` property.
+3. Add the chart to the content aggregation of the card and bind the `temperatureLog` to the `points` aggregation.
+For each point we'll display the `temperature` property.

 ***SensorStatus/webapp/view/SensorStatus.view.xml***